handrews/OpenAPI-Specification/src/oas.md

 #### Responses Object <a name="responsesObject"/>

 A container for the expected responses of an operation.
 The container maps a HTTP response code to the expected response.
 It is not expected from the documentation to necessarily cover all possible HTTP response codes, since they may not be known in advance.
-However, it is expected from the documenation to cover a successful operation response and any known errors.
+However, it is expected from the documentation to cover a successful operation response and any known errors.

 The `default` can be used a default response object for all HTTP codes that are not covered individually by the specification.

-The `Responses Object` MUST contain at least one response code, and it SHOULD be the response for a succesful operation call.
+The `Responses Object` MUST contain at least one response code, and it SHOULD be the response for a successful operation call.

 ##### Fixed Fields
 Field Name | Type | Description
 ---|:---:|---
-<a name="responsesDefault"/>default | [Response Object](#responseObject) | The documentation of responses other than the ones declared for specific HTTP response codes.
+<a name="responsesDefault"/>default | [Response Object](#responseObject) <span>&#124;</span> [Reference Object](#referenceObject) | The documentation of responses other than the ones declared for specific HTTP response codes.
 It can be used to cover undeclared responses.
+[Reference Object](#referenceObject) can be used to link to a response that is defined at the [Swagger Object's responses](#swaggerResponses) section.

 ##### Patterned Fields
 Field Pattern | Type | Description
 ---|:---:|---
-<a name="responsesCode"/>### [(*)](#statusCode) | [Response Object](#responseObject) | Any HTTP status code can be used as the propety name (one property per HTTP status code).
+<a name="responsesCode"/>{[HTTP Status Code](#httpCodes)} | [Response Object](#responseObject) <span>&#124;</span> [Reference Object](#referenceObject) | Any [HTTP status code](#httpCodes) can be used as the property name (one property per HTTP status code).
 Describes the expected response for that HTTP status code.
+[Reference Object](#referenceObject) can be used to link to a response that is defined at the [Swagger Object's responses](#swaggerResponses) section.
 <a name="parameterExtensions"/>^x- | Any | Allows extensions to the Swagger Schema.
 The field name MUST begin with `x-`, for example, `x-internal-id`.
 The value can be `null`, a primitive, an array or an object.
 See [Vendor Extensions](#vendorExtensions) for further details.

-<a name="statusCode"/>**(*)** - Any HTTP status code as described in the [HTTP protocol specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 ##### Object Example